 - Take your foot off the gas: If you’re pressing the brake, you’ve probably already taken your foot off of the gas pedal.
 But in a panic, you might start pressing any pedal you can.
 Don’t.
 Simply letting off of the gas will help you slow down a bit.

-- Stay on the road to slow down: Don’t drive into a tree, pole, or other object unless you can’t avoid it.
+- Stay on the road to slow down: Don’t drive into a tree, pole, or another object unless you can’t avoid it.
 Ideally, you won’t hit anything at all.
 It’s best to simply go straight and slow down by avoiding the gas pedal if at all possible.

 - Steer smoothly: Keep your movements steady and avoid making sudden moves, or you could lose control of your vehicle.

 - Pull over as soon as you can: As soon as you can safely slow down and pull over, do so.
-Move over to the right lane or to an exit if possible.
+Move over to the right lane or an exit if possible.
 But be careful not to crash into objects.

 - Turn on your hazard lights and honk: Warn other drivers that you’re having a problem by turning on your hazard lights and honking your horn.
 You may also want to flash your lights.
 They may not respond, but some may get out of your way.